 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
-For this internship, fluency in English is required.
-Working knowledge of French or Russian is an asset.
+For this internship, fluency in oral and written English is required.
+Knowledge of another UN Language is desirable.

 Interns are not financially remunerated by the (COMPANY NAME).
 Costs and arrangements for travel, visas, accommodation and living expenses are the responsibility of interns or their sponsoring institutions.

 (COMPANY NAME) Considerations